StefanRichterHuber/Thermobeacon-server/README.md

 #timezone: Europe/Berlin # Timezone for parsing the CRON expression.
 Defaults to UTC.
 mqtt:
   url: tcp://localhost:1883 # URL to MQTT
-  #keepAlive: 20 # Optional time to eep alive the connection to mqtt server.
-Defaults to 20s
   #username: # Optional MQTT user.
 If not set, anonymous access to server is tried.
   #password: # Optional MQTT password.
 If not set, anonymous access to server is tried.
   #password_file # Optional File containing MQTT password (to use docker secrets)